ellizza78/VerzekSignalEngine/HOUSE_SIGNALS_DEPLOYMENT_GUIDE.md

 HOUSE_ENGINE_TOKEN=gK9mP3xR7vZ2nL4wQ8bC5tY6hJ1fS0dA
 ```

-**Save this token** - you'll need it for both backend and signal engine configuration.
+**Save this token securely** - you'll need it for both backend and signal engine configuration.

+**IMPORTANT**: Never commit this token to Git or share it publicly.
+Store it only in:
+- Replit Secrets (for backend)
+- Vultr server environment variables (for signal engine)

 ---